pulp/pulpproject.org/about-pulp-3.md

 Pulp 3 builds on the achievements of Pulp 2, with a renewed focus on repository management.
 Pulp 3 is more than an update of Pulp 2.
 Pulp 3 is the result of years of feedback from Pulp 2 production scenarios and serves to address key concerns that could not be resolved within the existing Pulp 2 architecture.

 Pulp 3 reduces the challenges and dependencies that users experienced with Pulp 2.
 Built on Django, and using open standards such as OpenAPI, Pulp 3 has increased reliability and flexibility while reducing the code base.
-Plug-in writing has become easier thanks to the improved Plug-in API.
+Plugin writing has become easier thanks to the improved Plugin API.
 Performance speeds, data integrity, and safety features, such as roll back to specific versions, have guided the development of Pulp 3.

 Pulp 3 and Pulp 2 have several conceptual differences.
 For more information about conceptual and terminology differences between Pulp 3 and Pulp 2, see [Renamed concepts](https://docs.pulpproject.org/from-pulp-2.html#renamed-concepts).